Yan-Hauw/implementing-malloc-and-free-in-c-for-a-dynamic-memory-allocator-for-c-programs/README.md

 3. Throughput
     - The average number of operations completed per second

+    - Note: Correctness, space utilization, and throughput are computed individually for every trace file the mdriver is called to run on.
+See section titled **How to test the program** to get the driver to print the statistics for each trace file individually or to run the driver only on a single trace file, if you would like to test the program.
+See section titled **Folders and files in each allocator implementation** for an explanation of what is the purpose of a trace file.

-The driver program summarizes the performance of the allocator by computing a performance index, P, which is a score out of 100.
+The driver program summarizes the performance of the allocator (the mm_malloc and mm_free methods in the mm.c file) by computing a performance index, P, which is a score out of 100.
+This performance index is printed by the driver program only when it is run on all the trace files together (this is the default setting). <br/>

 The performance index is based on 2 factors:
-1. Scaled Utilization - U<sub>s</sub>: This is calculated by first calculating the weighted average of the utilizations (U<sub>avg</sub>) across traces.
+1. Scaled Utilization - U<sub>s</sub>: This is calculated by first calculating the weighted average of the space utilization scores (U<sub>avg</sub>) of all traces.
 Some traces are worth more than others.
 The formula for scaling is:

 <br/>